-FEELINGS OF INFERIORITY
+Feelings of Inferiority

-- 10. By "feelings of inferiority" we mean not only inferiority feelings in the strictest sense but a whole spectrum of related traits: low self-esteem, feelings of powerlessness, depressive tendencies, defeatism, guilt, self-hatred, etc. We argue that modern leftists tend to have such feelings (possibly more or less repressed) and that these feelings are decisive in determining the direction of modern leftism. - 11.
-When someone interprets as derogatory almost anything that is said about him (or about groups with whom he identifies) we conclude that he has inferiority feelings or low self-esteem.
-This tendency is pronounced among minority rights advocates, whether or not they belong to the minority groups whose rights they defend.
-They are hypersensitive about the words used to designate minorities.
-The terms "negro," "oriental," "handicapped" or "chick" for an African, an

-Asian, a disabled person or a woman originally had no derogatory connotation.
+- 10. By "feelings of inferiority" we mean not only inferiority feelings in the strict sense but a whole spectrum of related traits: low self-esteem, feelings of powerlessness, depressive tendencies, defeatism, guilt, self-hatred, etc. We argue that modern leftists tend to have some such feelings (possibly more or less repressed), and that these feelings are decisive in determining the direction of modern leftism. - 11.
+When someone interprets as derogatory almost anything that is said about him (or about groups with whom he identifies), we conclude that he has inferiority feelings or low self-esteem.
+This tendency is pronounced among minority-rights activists, whether or not they belong to the minority groups whose rights they defend.
+They are hypersensitive about the words used to designate minorities and about anything that is said concerning minorities.
+The terms "Negro," "oriental," "handicapped," or "chick" for an African, an Asian, a disabled person or a woman originally had no derogatory connotation.
 "Broad" and "chick" were merely the feminine equivalents of "guy," "dude" or "fellow."
 The negative connotations have been attached to these terms by the activists themselves.
-Some animal rights advocates have gone so far as to reject the word "pet" and insist on its replacement by "animal companion."
-Leftist anthropologists go to great lengths to avoid saying anything about primitive peoples that could conceivably be interpreted as negative.
+Some animal rights activists have gone so far as to reject the word "pet" and insist on its replacement by "animal companion."
+Leftish anthropologists go to great lengths to avoid saying anything about primitive peoples that could conceivably be interpreted as negative.
 They want to replace the word "primitive" by "nonliterate."
 They seem almost paranoid about anything that might suggest that any primitive culture is inferior to our own.
 (We do not mean to imply that primitive cultures ARE inferior to ours.
-We merely point out the hypersensitivity of leftish anthropologists.)
+We merely point out the hypersensitivity of leftish anthropologists.) - 12.
+Those who are most sensitive about "politically incorrect" terminology are not the average black ghetto-dweller, Asian immigrant, abused woman or disabled person, but a minority of activists, many of whom do not even belong to any "oppressed" group but come from privileged strata of society.
+Political correctness has its stronghold among university professors, who have secure employment with comfortable salaries, and the majority of whom are heterosexual white males from middle to upper-class families. - 13.
+Many leftists have an intense identification with the problems of groups that have an image of being weak (women), defeated (American Indians), repellent (homosexuals), or otherwise inferior.
+The leftists themselves feel that these groups are inferior.
+They would never admit to themselves that they have such feelings, but it is precisely because they do see these groups as inferior that they identify with their problems.
+(We do not mean to suggest that women, Indians, etc., ARE inferior; we are only making a point about leftist psychology.)